Charged particle motion and radiation in strong electromagnetic fields: Charged particle dynamics

 To explain these observations, note that the RR force is directed antiparallel to the electron's motion in the ultrarelativistic regime.
 It does not therefore deflect the electron \emph{directly}; it does, however, reduce the electron $\gamma$ such that the deflection by the laser fields, i.e. the Lorentz force, is enhanced.
 One may view such a situation as a manifestation of the electron's tendency to align itself with the local RFD, which points along the laser propagation axis in this case: see \cref{eq:rfd}.

-In the absence of RR, the oscillatory nature of the fields in an EM wave means that periods of acceleration and deceleration follow each other in sequence, almost compensating for each other (up to a longitudinal drift).
-While this would normally preclude net gain of energy, it can be overcome in particular field configurations.
-The central idea is to deflect the electron out of the strong-field region, during the deceleration phase, and then return it in time for the next acceleration phase.
-This can be realized by laser propagation in a dense plasma channel, where a self-generated, azimuthal magnetic field provides the suitable deflection.
-RR is essential in facilitating the coalescence of electrons around the laser propagation axis and their optimal phasing, leading to enhanced, directed radiation emission and acceleration of electrons~\cite{zhu.njp.2015,stark.prl.2016, zhu.ncomm.2016,vranic.ppcf.2018,gong.sr.2019}.
+{It is natural to ask whether a trapped electron can gain energy while co-moving with the laser pulse.} In the absence of RR, the oscillatory nature of the fields in an EM wave means that periods of acceleration and deceleration follow each other in sequence, almost compensating for each other (up to a longitudinal drift).
+While this would normally preclude net gain of energy, it can be overcome in particular field configurations. {One possible} idea is to deflect the electron out of the strong-field region, during the deceleration phase, and then return it in time for the next acceleration phase.
+This can be realized by laser propagation in a dense plasma channel, where a self-generated, azimuthal magnetic field provides the suitable deflection. {In this case} RR is essential in facilitating the coalescence of electrons around the laser propagation axis and their optimal phasing, leading to enhanced, directed radiation emission and acceleration of electrons~\cite{zhu.njp.2015,stark.prl.2016, zhu.ncomm.2016,vranic.ppcf.2018,gong.sr.2019}.

-A standing EM wave can be realized in a variety of ways: from the collision of two, counterpropagating laser pulses to the creation of a dipole wave~\cite{gonoskov.pra.2012}.
+A standing EM wave can be realized in a variety of ways: from the collision of {two counterpropagating} laser pulses to the creation of a dipole wave~\cite{gonoskov.pra.2012}.
 We begin with the case of a standing wave formed by two, linearly polarized lasers which have parallel electric-field vectors.
 The electron dynamics depend crucially on the field amplitude $a_0$.
 Consider the evolution of the density distribution of a population of electrons that are initially uniformly distributed along the collision axis.
 After a transient phase that lasts several laser periods, the distribution stabilizes (for a certain phase): the final configuration is shown as a function of $a_0$ in \cref{art1}.

 For nonrelativistic amplitudes, $a_0 < 1$, the electrons are trapped around minima in the laser's ponderomotive potential, which are located at the electric-field nodes~\cite{gaponov.jetp.1958}.
 In the range $1 < a \lesssim 500$, where radiation losses are not sufficiently large to affect particle dynamics significantly, the dynamics are stochastic~\cite{bauer.prl.1995,lehmann.pre.2012} and, with the exception of relativistic reversal~\cite{kaplan.prl.2005,dodin.pre.2008}, trapping effects are not evident.